We’re celebrating the Classical California Ultimate Playlist with a series of fun and informative blogs about the music you love.

-Clara Schumann, one of the leading pianists of the Romantic era, hit the KDFC Classical All-Stars Top 100 list for the first time ever this year.
-Perhaps it’s not surprising since she is far less known than her husband, Robert Schumann.
+Clara Schumann was one of the leading pianists of the Romantic era but her contributions to the classical music world are usually discussed less often than that of her husband, Robert Schumann.
+Yet appreciation of Clara Schumann’s work is on the rise and her Piano Concerto came in at #122 on this year’s Classical California Ultimate Playlist.
 But, when you look at her life – a study in contradiction – you’d think she ought to have been recognized as the maverick she was well before now.

 Through much of the 19th century, Clara Schumann (1819-1896), defied the norms set for the women of her day.
 Her demanding musician father started her on the piano at age 5, and she dutifully rose to prominence in the concert hall by the time she was 13.
 When she fell in love with her father’s student, Robert Schumann, her disapproving father tried to end the relationship by keeping Clara on the road for months at a time on concert tours all over Europe.